medienhaus/medienhaus-api/README.md

 }
 ```

 Save the file and create a symlink to the 'sites-enabled' folder with `ln -s /etc/nginx/sites-enable/api.yourdomainname.tld /etc/nginx/sites-available/api.yourdomainname.tld`.
-Check if everything works fine with `nginx -t``.
-If no problems occur, restart Nginx with `systemctl restart nginx``, and your application should be accessible at the defined domain.
+Check if everything works fine with `nginx -t`.
+If no problems occur, restart Nginx with `systemctl restart nginx`, and your application should be accessible at the defined domain.

 Note: For some of the commands, you might need root privileges to execute, so add 'sudo' in front of those commands and give it a go.
 ## Configuration
-Here you can find useful information to help you edit the `config.js`` file.
+Here you can find useful information to help you edit the `config.js` file.
 ### matrix

-Insert your login credentials for the Matrix server you want to fetch data from.
+Insert your login credentials for the [matrix] server you want to fetch data from.
 It's essential to fill in all four keys provided in the example.
-The API always starts with a 'rootId' defined in the root_context_space_id key.
+The API always starts with a 'rootId' defined in the `root_context_space_id` key.
 From there, it checks the space children of this ID and, based on recursive algorithms, fetches data from [matrix].

 It's recommended to create a dedicated bot account for fetching.
 This eliminates the risk of a user signing out all devices and deactivating the access token in the config, which would result in a non-functional caching API.